jdrouet/catapulte/wiki/environment-variables.md

-# Environment variables
+# Environment variables and arguments

-Catapulte use several environment variables to be configured.
+Catapulte can be configured using CLI arguments or environment variables.
+Those arguments/variables can be seen by running catapulte with `--help`.

 ## Server relative